Methodology

 Data & limitations

-Live polling comes from Wikipedia’s race tables and hand-entered overrides.
+Live polling is compiled from Wikipedia’s race tables and 270toWin’s published poll listings (individual pollster results only), together with hand-entered overrides.
 Pollster ratings and historical polling come from the FiveThirtyEight data archive (CC BY 4.0); certified past results come from the MIT Election Data + Science Lab; fundraising comes from the Federal Election Commission.
-Third-party aggregator forecasts are used only for private cross-checking and are never republished.
+Third-party aggregator forecasts and polling averages are used only for private cross-checking and are never republished.
 This is an independent project and is not affiliated with any of these organizations.